 However now the kids are 7 and 8 how important is childcare?
 Well for us it’s useful in a different way.
 It’s not an essential break for us that’s needed now, the kids will happily entertain themselves in the pool if we want time to read, but what we loved about Dolphins (the childcare offering for 7-10 year olds) was the option for things to happen out of the sun.
 The making of friendship bracelets and the stone painting was a favourite activity for the girls but it was the two movie nights on Tuesday and Thursday, that we and they loved, meaning we could have two date nights out in town and they could have two more relaxed evenings on the sofa eating pizza and ice cream and watching films with their newly found friends.
 Some of the younger ones also fell asleep snuggled up after all their fun in the sun.

 The childcare offering (for 7-10 year olds) we felt worked really well whilst we were there and the girls loved going to Dolphins club, but the take up for Tribe (11-16) seemed to be less popular.
-The concept of Dolphins and Tribe club may end up operating in a different way next year but keep following Simpson Travel directly to see what they decide and whether they do change the offering after a full summer of operating the clubs.

 So, so far I’ve only told you what’s really good about Bella Mare hotel, so are there any niggles?